SalasD93/password-generator-ch3/README.md

 # password-generator-ch3
 This is a random password generator created with JavaScript for a UM Coding Bootcamp Challenge #3

-** Description **
+**Description**

-For this assignment I had to create a random password generator to specified conditions in the acceptance criteria as follows:
+For this assignment I had to create a random password generator to specified conditions.
+I had to utilize JavaScript functions, arrays, and loops to make the page function as requested.
+I also utilized the Dev Tools in the Chrome browser to debug my code as issues manifested.

+## ACCEPTANCE CRITERIA:

 GIVEN I need a new, secure password